 The Flying Fleece

 Set in a historic mill building, The Flying Fleece takes its name from the old industry of fulling that took place there.
 You can still admire the working weir, wheel, and other bits of machinery while you enjoy a tasty meal and good drinks.
-There’s also an open fire for warming up by and a lovely patio when you want to soak up the sun.
+There’s also an open fire for warming up by, as well as a lovely patio where you can soak up the sun.

 The White Lion Hotel